srividyaprasad/ras_major_project/README.md

 # ras_major_project
-A Computer Vision based Aid for the Blind
+A Computer Vision based Voice controlled Aid for the Blind